tsender/bacre_2D/README.md

 #### Autonomy System

-The experiments in the paper used multiple variations of a custom autonomy system with a DNN-based perception system classifying image pixels as being part of a traversable or non-traversable object, or to the sky.
-The dataset is in the folder `astar_trav/Datasets_256x256/NoClouds_Trees_Bushes_SunIncl0-15-30-45-60-75-90`, the network is defined in the `semseg_networks.py`file, the training and prediction code is in the `semantic_segmentation.py` file, and the model used is in the subfolder `models/small_v2`.
-The dataset contains roughly 300-500 images of scenes with the sun at an inclination angle of 0 to 90 degrees in 15 degree increments.
+The experiments in the paper used multiple variations of a custom autonomy system developed entirely in Python and can be found in the `astar_trav` package.
+A DNN-based perception system classifies image pixels as being part of a traversable or non-traversable object, or to the sky.
+The dataset is in the folder `astar_trav/Datasets_256x256/NoClouds_Trees_Bushes_SunIncl0-15-30-45-60-75-90`, the network is defined in the `astar_trav/semseg_networks.py`file, the training and prediction code is in the `astar_trav/semantic_segmentation.py` file, and the model used is in the folder `astar_trav/Datasets_256x256/NoClouds_Trees_Bushes_SunIncl0-15-30-45-60-75-90/models/small_v2`.
+The dataset contains roughly 300-500 images of scenes per inclination angle of the sun from 0 to 90 degrees in 15 degree increments.
 The path planner is an A* voting planner that adds votes to potential obstacle locations (the more votes, the more likely that vertex will be avoided in the planning stage) which affect the edge cost in an A* planner.
 Then a path follower tracks the latest A* path at a constant speed using a PD controller for steering.
-The autonomsy system is developed entirely in Python and can be found in the `astar_trav` package.

 There are two implementations of the autonomy system.
-Version 1 consists of two nodes, defined in the files `astar_trav_2D_all_in_on_node.py` (for the A* mapping and planning) and `simple_path_follower_node.py` (for control).
-In version 2, the A* mapping and planning operations were split into separate nodes, defined in `astar_trav_2D_mapping_node.py` and `astar_trav_2D_planning_node.py`, respectively.
+Version 1 consists of two nodes, defined in the files `astar_trav/astar_trav_2D_all_in_on_node.py` (for the A* mapping and planning) and `astar_trav/simple_path_follower_node.py` (for control).
+In version 2, the A* mapping and planning operations were split into separate nodes, defined in `astar_trav/astar_trav_2D_mapping_node.py` and `astar_trav/astar_trav_2D_planning_node.py`, respectively.
 Creating this second version also required creating custom messages which are defined in the `astar_trav_msgs` package.

 Choose a version of the autonoy system to run, `v1` or `v2`, and then modify the parameters in the `main()` function at the bottom of each of the above-mentioned files.
 Then build the packages with `colcon build` for the changes to take effect.

 #### BACRE Node

 The BACRE node used in the experiments is defined in the `adversarial_scene_gen/bacre_2D_astar_trav_node.py` file.
 This file defines a number of child classes for the `auto_scene_gen` interface, as well as some custom classes needed for general operation.
-This is a very long file, but almost everything should be well-commented.
-Here is a brief description of some of the main objects defined in this file:
+This is a very big file, but almost everything should be well-commented.
+Here is a brief description of some of the main classes defined in this file:
 - `ScenarioOutcome`: Stores information regarding the outcome of a single run/trial for a scenario.
 - `Scenario`: Stores information about all the outcomes for running a particular scenario.
 - `ScenarioBuilderAndRefAgent`: The customized scenario builder and reference agent for BACRE.
 A child class of `auto_scene_gen_core/AutoSceneGenScenarioBuilder`.
 - `BACREWorkerRef`: A customized class that stores information and the status for a given worker.
 A child class of `auto_scene_gen_core/AutoSceneGenWorkerRef`.
 - `ScenarioRegretManager`: A class for storing the scenario regrets in a single place, along with some other high-level relevant information.
-This class makes it quicker to access this data so we don't have to load all of the scenarios into memory each time.
+This class makes it easy to store and quickly access this data so we don't have to load all of the scenarios into memory each time.
-- `BACRE2DAstarTrav`: The BACRE node class, which is a child class of `auto_scene_gen_core/AutoSceneGenWorkerRef`.
+- `BACRE2DAstarTrav`: The BACRE node class, which is a child class of `auto_scene_gen_core/AutoSceneGenClient`.

 The `main()` function is the access point for running the node and defines all of the parameters needed by the node and various objects.
-The BACRE2DAstarTravnode can be put into several modes of operation:
+The BACRE2DAstarTrav node can be put into several modes of operation:
 - `MODE_BACRE`: Will run the BACRE algorithm to generate adversarial scenarios
 - `MODE_RANDOM`: Will generate random scenarios
 - `MODE_CGA`: Will use a continuous Genetic Algorithm (CGA) to generate adversarial scenarios